fontanf/setcoveringsolver/README.md

 - Mixed-integer linear program
   - Solved with Cbc `-a milp-cbc`
   - Solved with Gurobi `-a milp-gurobi`
+  - Modeled through OR-Tools `-a milp-ortools`

+- CP-SAT
+  - Solved with OR-Tools `-a cp-sat-ortools`

 - Row weighting local search (unicost only)
   - `-a local-search-row-weighting-1`